 The Maze ransomware was the first strain to combine file encryption and data stealing.
 When victims refused to pay the ransom, Maze began gathering sensitive data from their computers before encrypting it.
 If the ransom demands were not satisfied, this information would be made public or sold to the highest bidder.
 A costly data leak threat was used as an extra incentive to pay up.

 The gang responsible for the Maze ransomware has officially ceased operations.
 This, however, does not imply that the threat of ransomware has subsided.
 Some Maze affiliates have switched to the Egregor ransomware, and the Egregor, Maze, and Sekhmet strains are thought to be related.

-Another ransomware strain that targets major enterprises are the REvil gang (also known as Sodinokibi).
+Another ransomware strain that targets major enterprises is the REvil gang (also known as Sodinokibi).

 Ravil is a well-known ransomware family on the internet.
-The ransomware organisation, which the Russian-speaking REvil group has run since 2019, has been responsible for several high-profile breaches, including 'Kaseya' and 'JBS.'
+The ransomware organization, which the Russian-speaking REvil group has run since 2019, has been responsible for several high-profile breaches, including 'Kaseya' and 'JBS.'

 It has been competing with Ryuk for the most costly ransomware strain for some years.
 Ravil is said to have sought $800,000 in ransom.

 While Ravil originated as a standard ransomware variation, it has developed over time to steal data from organisations while simultaneously encrypting the files.

 LockBit is a data encryption virus that has been active since September 2019 and a recent Ransomware-as-a-Service (RaaS).
 This ransomware was designed to quickly encrypt huge enterprises to avoid detection by security appliances and IT/SOC teams.